UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 			done
 			```

 - There is also the option to write a job script generator which iterates on many different file names.
 This is quit widely in computational chemistry.
-However, this requires a somewhat more advenced insight in linux power tools/scripting.
+However, this requires a somewhat more advanced insight in linux power tools/scripting.
 We may provide example, but it would be on your own risk type offer.

 - using piping, you can generate the list of input parameters you need and create a file that has that list.
-As the array job wil get its input index, you can use this index to look up in the file what filename that exact job is supposed to use.
+As the array job will get its input index, you can use this index to look up in the file what filename that exact job is supposed to use.
     - SLURM_ARRAY_TASK_ID is the index in the job array.
     - Found a better tutorial: https://blog.ronin.cloud/slurm-job-arrays/